Article I. Name and Purpose

-In addition to committees specified in these bylaws, committees may be established or disbanded by the Board of Directors.
-Committees are subject to the oversight and direction of the Board or those authorized by that body.
+In addition to interest groups and committees specified in these bylaws, interest groups and committees may be established or disbanded by the Board of Directors.
+All are subject to the oversight and direction of the Board or those authorized by that body.

 Article VII.
 Special Meetings of the Chapter

 Section A. Special Meetings of the Chapter